 To copy data from the Active Store to Open Store on-demand, you can use LegacyFlo as described here.

-Method 5: Use LegacyFlo to backup files from GDrive/OneDrive to the Open Store
+Method 5: Backup data from Freshdesk Solutions, GDrive, OneDrive to the Open Store